cmlund2610-dev/SubZero/BRAND_STYLE_GUIDE.md

-# SubZero Brand Style Guide
+# subzero Brand Style Guide

 **Precision in Data.
 Clarity in Design.**

-This guide defines the visual identity, design principles, and usage guidelines for the SubZero brand across all digital touchpoints.
+This guide defines the visual identity, design principles, and usage guidelines for the subzero brand across all digital touchpoints.

 ---